memetics19/covid-19-infrastructure/README.md

 Our Hypothesis annotation service is running on [hypothesis.labs.coronawhy.org](https://hypothesis.labs.coronawhy.org) and allows to manually annotate CORD-19 papers.
 Please try our [Hypothesis Demo](http://labs.coronawhy.org/hypothesis.html) if you're interested.

+### OpenLink Virtuoso triplestore

+We are providing [https://sparql.labs.coronawhy.org](Virtuoso as a service) with public [SPARQL Endpoint](https://sparql.labs.coronawhy.org/sparql) that offers an HTTP-based Query Service that operates on Entity Relationship Types (Relations) represented as RDF sentence collections using the SPARQL Query Language. https://virtuoso.openlinksw.com

 ## Kibana

 Kibana deployed as a community service connected to CoronaWhy Elasticsearch on [https://kibana.labs.coronawhy.org](https://kibana.labs.coronawhy.org)